-Total fees charged by IETC amounted to P167.0 million and P121.0 million in 2020 and 2019, respectively and are presented as part of "Operations and Maintenance".
+Total fees charged by IETC amounted to ₽181.1 million and ₽167.0 million in 2021 and 2020, respectively and are presented as part of "Operations and Maintenance".

 c.
-On May 28, 2010, the Company, with MATES, CMMTC and Skyway O & M Corporation entered into a MOA on Inter-operability of Toll Collection System to ensure the inter-operability of their respective toll collection system and traffic operations in accordance with the TRB guidelines for seamless traffic system and improved quality of service to the motorists throughout the SLEX and the South Metro Manila Skyway Project.
+On May 28, 2010, the Company, with MATES, SMC Skyway Corporation (Skyway) and Skyway O & M Corporation, entered into a MOA on Inter-operability of Toll Collection System to ensure the inter-operability of their respective toll collection system and traffic operations in accordance with the TRB guidelines for seamless traffic system and improved quality of service to the motorists throughout the SLEX and the South Metro Manila Skyway Project.

-The Company has toll payable amounting to P8.9 million as at December 31, 2020 and toll receivable amounting to P1.8 million as at December 31, 2019, resulting from the offsetting of the collections (i.e., cash and RFID transactions) made by the Company in behalf of CMMTC and those collected by CMMTC for the account of the Company.
+The Company has toll receivable amounting to ₱14.8 million as at December 31, 2021 and toll payable amounting to ₱8.9 million as at December 31, 2020, resulting from the offsetting of the collections (i.e., cash and RFID transactions) made by the Company in behalf of Skyway and those collected by Skyway for the account of the Company.
 The outstanding balances are normally settled in the subsequent period.

-d.
-In 2020, the Company entered into a one year lease agreement with MATES for the lease of machineries and equipment used for the construction of additional lanes along SLEX.
-Rent expense capitalized by the Company amounted to P8.4 million.
+- d.
+In 2021, the Company renewed for a period of one year its lease agreement with MATES for the lease of machineries and equipment used for the construction of additional lanes along SLEX.
+Rent expense capitalized by the Company amounted to ₽9.4 million and ₽5.5 million in 2021 and 2020, respectively. - e.
+The Company also purchased fuel and other goods and services from various related parties.
+These are settled within the respective related parties' normal settlement period.